 - Des Moines Campus

 - Lincoln Campus

 - Milwaukee Campus

 - Rockville Learning Center

 Request More InformationTo receive the Kaplan University Program Guide, including areas of study and associated career paths, please complete this information form.

 *Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, 2016-17 Edition, Medical Records and Health Information Technicians, on the Internet www.bls.gov/ooh/Healthcare/Medical-records-and-health-information-technicians.htm.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 †Kaplan University cannot guarantee employment or career advancement.

-‡Although certain programs at Kaplan University are designed to prepare students to take various certification or licensing exams, the University cannot guarantee the student will pass those exams.
-In some cases, field experience, additional coursework, and/or background checks may be necessary to take or to successfully pass the exams.
+‡Although certain programs at Kaplan University are designed to prepare students to take various certification or licensing exams, the University cannot guarantee the student will be eligible to sit for or pass those exams.
+In some cases, work experience, additional coursework beyond the Kaplan University program, fieldwork, and/or background checks may be necessary to be eligible to take or to successfully pass the exams.
 Students should research the requirements in the state in which they intend to seek employment.